EAGE-Annual-Hackathon/EAGE-Hackathon-2023-Instructions/README.md

 ## The Agenda:
 Sunday 4 June:
 <br /> 9:00 - 9:30 CEST - Welcome and coffee
-<br /> 9:30 - 10:30 CEST - Introduction to the theme
+<br /> 9:30 - 10:30 CEST - Introduction to the theme & hackathon modalities
 <br /> 10:30 – 11:00 CEST – Project and team discovery time
 <br /> 11:00 - 18:00 CEST -  Hacking all day

 Monday 5 June
-<br /> 9:00 - 9:30 CEST - Welcome and coffee
+<br /> 9:00 - 9:15 CEST - Welcome and coffee
-<br /> 9:30 - 15:00 CEST - Hacking and preparation of presentations
+<br /> 9:15 - 12:00 CEST - Hacking and preparation of presentations
-<br /> 13:00 CEST: CODE FREEZE – Final Presentation Instructions
+<br /> 12:00 CEST: CODE FREEZE – Final Presentation Instructions
-<br /> 13:15-15:00 CEST – Time for working and practicing presentations
+<br /> 12:15-14:00 CEST – Time for working and practicing presentations
-<br /> 15:00 - 16:30 CEST - Presentations to the Judging Panel
+<br /> 14:00 - 15:15 CEST - Presentations to the Judging Panel
-<br /> 16:30 - 17:00 CEST - Announcement of the winners and prizes*
+<br /> 15:15 - 15:45 CEST - Announcement of the winners and prizes*

 # Remember – hackathons aren’t about coming up with the perfect solution – it is about exploring ideas, understanding what doesn’t work, and of course having FUN!

 ## Practicalities in Vienna:
 ### Food:
 Ample amounts of coffee will be provided, but you will be expected to pay for your own meals.
 There are plenty of options both inside of the conference center and immediately outside.

 ### Location:
 The hackathon will be at the same conference venue as the rest of EAGE Annual: Messe Wien Exhibition & Congress Center, Room 1 (Schubert 1-2)

 ## Meet your Facilitators:
-Lukas Mosser - Lukas received his P.h.D from Imperial College London, where he worked on the stochastic reconstruction of porous media and geophysical inverse problems using deep learning.
+Lukas Mosser - Lukas received his Ph.D from Imperial College London, where he worked on the stochastic reconstruction of porous media and geophysical inverse problems using deep learning.
 He currently also serves as a member of the EAGE AI committee and SEG special interest group for machine learning.  lukas.mosser@gmail.com
 <br />Ilaria Meggetto [EAGE] is our contact at EAGE.  imo@eage.org or communities@eage.org
 <br />If you need anything from us or have questions please contact us via the email addresses above.